jxxcarlson/math-markdown/README.md

 ```

 At the moment, the "version" of Markdown
-we have implemented is primitive.
+we have implemented is primitive and also *paragraph-centric*,
+meaning that elements — headings, list elements,
+displayed math, etc., must be separated by blank lines.
 Nonetheless, it is quite serviceable.
 See
 [markdown.minilatex.app](https://markdown.minilatex.app)
 for a working example.